remix-run/react-router/docs/guides/RouteMatching.md

 3. its [precedence](#precedence)

 ### Nesting
-React Router uses the concept of nested routes to let you declare nested sets of views that should be rendered when a given URL is invoked.
+One App Router uses the concept of nested routes to let you declare nested sets of views that should be rendered when a given URL is invoked.
 Nested routes are arranged in a tree-like structure.
-To find a match, React Router traverses the [route config](/docs/Glossary.md#routeconfig) depth-first searching for a route that matches the URL.
+To find a match, One App Router traverses the [route config](/docs/Glossary.md#routeconfig) depth-first searching for a route that matches the URL.

 ### Path Syntax
 A route path is [a string pattern](/docs/Glossary.md#routepattern) that is used to match a URL (or a portion of one).
 Route paths are interpreted literally, except for the following special symbols: